JSON Documentation

 Do not submit copyrighted information in these fields!

-Submission JSON¶
+Submission JSON

-To submit a listen via our API (see: Core), POST
+To submit a listen via our API (see: Core), POST a JSON document to

-: Submit single listenIndicates user just finished listening to track
+single: Submit single listenIndicates user just finished listening to track

-should contain information about exactly one track
+payloadshould contain information about exactly one track

-notificationIndicates that user just began listening to track
+playing_now: Submitplaying_nownotificationIndicates that user just began listening to track

-should contain information about exactly one trackSubmitting
+payloadshould contain information about exactly one trackSet the parameter

-documents is optionalTimestamp must be omitted from a
+playing_nowdocuments is optionalTimestamp must be omitted from a

 Note